MathiDivya/hiremind-ai/README.md

 | Explainability          | Creates human-readable explanation for each recommendation                               |
 | Candidate Shortlisting  | Prepares recruiter-friendly shortlisted candidates                                         |

+## Behavioral Intelligence

+HireMind-AI utilizes various behavioral factors in estimating the availability of the candidate and the likelihood of the recruitment process.

+Some of the behavioral signals include:

+- Response rates of recruiters
+- Activity level of profiles
+- Assessment behavior
+- Save/bookmark frequency by recruiters
+- Interview completion rate
+- Responsiveness of candidates
+- Platform engagement signals

+The signals are combined to form the behavioral intelligence score.

 ## Repository Structure

 ```text